icerpc/slicec/README.md

 }
 ```

-This function takes an array of strings containing Slice code and an optional set of compilation options.
+This function takes an array of strings containing a Slice definition and an optional set of compilation options.
 It returns a `CompilationResult` struct containing the compiled code and any errors or warnings that occurred during compilation.

 ### Compile from options